petrobras/waid/README.md

 [^1]: Adapted from Frota et al., 2024 [Frota et al., 2024](https://doi.org/10.1109/IJCNN60899.2024.10650225) with permission of the authors.

+The names of the wells and their depths have been masked to protect the confidentiality of the information.
+Instead of the original name and number, each well was named after a different endangered species.
+An action to raise awareness of our role in preserving other earthlings.
 The table below shows the wells identifiers and names:

 Well ID|Well name
 :---:|:---:
 A      |ANTILOPE-37